arangodb/docs-hugo/site/content/3.12/get-started/on-premises-installation.md

 The default installation contains one database `_system` and a user named `root`.

-Debian-based packages and the Windows installer ask for a password during the installation process.
+Debian-based packages ask for a password during the installation process.
 Red-Hat based packages set a random password.
 For all other installation packages, you need to execute the following:

 ```
 shell> arango-secure-installation
 ```

-This commands asks for a root password and sets it.
+This command asks for a root password and sets it.

 {{< warning >}}
 The password that is set for the root user during the installation of the ArangoDB